Why the Educational Sector Needs Cloud Backup

 As more classroom lessons and educational courses are being delivered online, educational institutions are faced with a changing business model that requires a different infrastructure.
 IT services are no longer restricted to on-premise delivery.
 Online classes require more bandwidth, as videos and interactive lessons are used.
 Latency issues can degrade online activities as students wait for lessons to download or work to be retrieved.

 Educational institutions face budget constraints, just like any other organisation.
 That means finding ways to reduce costs without compromising services.
 One way to reduce costs is to look at stored data.
 Institutions should evaluate current storage solutions to determine if cost savings are possible.
+Not all data has the same value, and not all storage costs the same.
+Cloud storage offers low-cost storage solutions that can improve services such as data resilience and improved end-user experiences.

 Which cloud-based backup solution is right for your business?